thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 This can only be done if that round hasnt started yet (previous round did not finish).
 At the end of the round `defaultLiquidityProvider` always withdraws.

 A user can only deposit 1 sUSD per X THALES he stakes.
 A user can only signal withdrawal if he has at least X THALES per 1 sUSD that he currently has in that round.
 A user can not unstake while he is providing liquidity.
+Just like with vaults, all user balance that goes into a round is counted towards gamified staking.

 A difference to vaults is that all rounds are statically predetermined at startDate+(roundNumber x 7days).
 This is done as we dont want to block users from trading an upcoming markets which are sometimes scheduled and available on Overtime even weeks in advance.